jMetal/SAES/CONTRIBUTING.md

-# Contributing to Algorithm Benchmark Toolkit
+# Contributing to SAES

-Thank you for considering contributing to the **Algorithm Benchmark Toolkit**!
+Thank you for considering contributing to the **SAES**!
 We welcome contributions that improve the tool, whether it's new features, bug fixes, or enhancements.
 By contributing, you help make this project better for everyone.
 Here's how you can get involved.

 ## 🎯 **How to Contribute**